dachiefjustice/railsgoat-cicd-lab/README.md

 # RailsGoat CI/CD Lab
-This free and open-source lab teaches developers and security practitioners how to integrate static analysis (SAST) and dynamic analysis (DAST) into a Jenkins CI/CD pipeline.
-It's based on [RailsGoat](https://github.com/OWASP/railsgoat/), an intentionally-vulnerable Rails training app.
+This free and open-source lab teaches developers and security practitioners how to integrate static and dynamic analysis (SAST and DAST) into a Jenkins CI/CD pipeline.
+It's based on [RailsGoat](https://github.com/OWASP/railsgoat/), an intentionally-vulnerable security training web app.

-The lab is cross-platform (Vagrant + Virtualbox) and runs on your local machine.
+Thanks to Vagrant and Virtualbox, the lab is cross-platform and runs on your local machine.
 It's tested against current versions of Linux, Windows, Vagrant, and Virtualbox.
 It should work on Mac OS as well.

-## Ways To Use This Lab
+## How To Use This Lab
+Here are some ways you can use this lab:
 - Follow the [walkthrough](docs/lab-walkthrough-exploration.md).
 You'll deploy a Jenkins server and use it to automate vulnerability analysis: SAST (with [semgrep](https://semgrep.dev/) and [brakeman](https://brakemanscanner.org/)) and DAST (with [ZAP](https://www.zaproxy.org/)).
 - Adapt the lab's code for your own purposes.
-It models these patterns:
+It models these DevSecOps patterns:
   - Using Ansible to deploy and provision Jenkins (including plugins)
   - Using Docker and Docker Compose within declarative `Jenkinsfile`s to automate vulnerability analysis
 - Learn by reading the lab's source code (explanatory comments are sprinkled throughout)

 # Basic Usage
-Set up a machine meeting these prerequisites:
+First set up a machine meeting these prerequisites:
 - Vagrant ([install instructions](https://developer.hashicorp.com/vagrant/docs/installation))
 - Virtualbox ([install instructions](https://www.virtualbox.org/wiki/Downloads))
 - Git ([install instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git))